 “This is a sponsored post.
-I have been compensated through the Chronic Illness Bloggers network.
+I have been compensated by the Chronic Illness Bloggers network.
 All opinions remain my own and I was in no way influenced by the company.”

 “Honey, did I take my medicine?”